jcurl/RJCP.DLL.Log/docs/Architecture.md

 be useful later for decoding errors in the protocol.
 This happens on the first call to `GetLineAsync()`.

 The `GetLineAsync()` returns a single line.
-If there is the first time the method has been called, or all lines have been returned by a previous call, it reads new data from the stream.
+If the method is the first time being called, or all lines have been returned by a previous call, it reads new data from the stream.
 This makes the method awaitable, as it reads from the stream it was given during construction.

-It returns `null` in case the stream is closed.
+The method `GetLineAsync()` returns `null` in case the stream is closed.
 Any exceptions are passed on to the user, but the object itself is not closing the stream or destroying state from the exception (e.g. if there was a `TimeoutException`, it must be possible to try again).

 The specific decoder `MyTraceDecoder` knows how to decode the bytes in the `Span<byte>`, and returns a read-only collection of decoded lines.
 This